Last updated November 2017

 If you want to keep up with all 150 Psalms even with a busy schedule, you can use a Bible or Psalm book (Psalter) and supplement your daily routine by praying the Psalms for the other hours.

 A copy of the Revised Grail Psalms works well for this.
 This breviary is nearly identical in size to my copy of the Revised Grail Psalms, so the two make a nice pair.
 It comes in a text version and a singing version which has pointing in the form of accent marks over the text and also a slightly smaller deluxe edition with blue cover and ribbon but no accent marks in the text.

 I have put together a chart that tells you when the Psalms are actually prayed in the Liturgy of Hours (Office of Readings, Morning Prayer, Daytime Prayer, Evening Prayer and Night Prayer) over the four week cycle.
 Of course, you also need to know which week you are in, and a calendar can be found at the Rosary Shop web site.

-The Liturgy of the Hours, The Prayer of the Church
+The Prayer of the Church (single volume)

 I really prefer nicely bound books -- preferably in leather -- but since that was not an option, I'm happy with this vinyl leather texture breviary.